sfc-gh-boconnor/government_hackathon/README.md

     ![alt text](assets/image-28.png)

-Check that the other person can get the data.
+Once the assigned provider of the other energy source has shared their data, you will be able to see it in Private sharing.

-They need to go to **Private Sharing** and the new dataset should appear.
+ - Go to **Private Sharing** and the new dataset should appear.

 Download the data as before.
-If your trial account is in the same region/cloud the data will be instant.
-If its in a different region, it will take 10 minutes.